hseeberger/akka-sse/README.md

 [![Join the chat at https://gitter.im/hseeberger/akka-sse](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/hseeberger/akka-sse?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
 [![Build Status](https://travis-ci.org/hseeberger/akka-sse.svg?branch=master)](https://travis-ci.org/hseeberger/akka-sse)

 akka-sse adds support for [Server-Sent Events](http://www.w3.org/TR/eventsource) (SSE) – a lightweight and standardized technology for pushing notifications from a HTTP server to a HTTP client – to akka-http.
 In contrast to [WebSocket](http://tools.ietf.org/html/rfc6455), which enables two-way communication, SSE only allows for one-way communication from the server to the client.
 If that's all you need, SSE offers advantages, because it's much simpler and relies on HTTP only.

-The latest release of akka-sse is 1.0.0 and depends on akka-http 1.0.
+The latest release of akka-sse is version 1.0.0 which depends on akka-http 1.0.
+There's also version 1.1.0 in the making, intermediate releases are available on Bintray.

 ## Getting akka-sse